Hospitality Investors Trust Losses – HIT REIT– $8.75/share

 Non-traded REITs like Hospitality Investors Trust Inc. often lack liquidity.
 Investors looking to sell these investments often have difficulty finding a buyer, and if they are able to find one may suffer significant losses on the sale.

-According to Central Trade & Transfer, a secondary market for private placements, shares of Hospitality Investors Trust Inc. are currently listed for just $10.50/share.
+According to Central Trade & Transfer, a secondary market for private placements, shares of Hospitality Investors Trust Inc. were recently sold for just $8.75/share.
 It appears that the secondary market price would represent a significant loss on their initial capital investment, since the original offering price was $25.00/share.

 Risks of Non-traded REITs